kaiz715/SpartanSwap/README.md

 ## Testing

-This section outlines the test cases used to validate the SpartanSwap platform, which serves as a marketplace for CWRU students.
+This section outlines the frontend and overall test cases used to validate the SpartanSwap platform, which serves as a marketplace for CWRU students.
 The platform allows users to log in with their CWRU Google account, browse and search for items, and create listings to sell.
+Specific backend test cases are in backend/testing.md.

 Test cases were developed by Jenny Zhang, Kai Zheng, Willis Erdman, and Carmen Sendino Gutierrez.
 (Date: March 31, 2025)